What is a landlord waiver and why are they sometimes required for business loans?

 Lenders require landlord waivers to avoid or minimize losses for businesses with bad credit or slow pay as well as default on previous loans.
-Many business loans include collateral that is on the premises of the borrow who leases the property rather than owns it, the landlord waiver allows the lender to enter the property and obtain the collateral in the event of a default.
-If the lender were to not to require a signed landlord waiver, they could not enter the premises of the borrower to take their collateral.
+Many business loans include collateral that is on the premises of the borrower.
+The landlord waiver allows the lender to enter the property and obtain the collateral in the event of a default.
+If the lender did not have a signed landlord waiver, they could not enter the place of business of the borrower to take their collateral.
 Landlord contact information will be ask for if this is required.

-In the vending industry, lenders that finance multiple vending machines will not fund transactions without all of the required landlord waivers.
+Lenders that finance multiple vending machines will not fund transactions without all of the required landlord waivers.
 Lenders that finance vending machines know that if they finance 10 vending machines, those 10 machines may be in 10 different locations throughout a metropolitan area.
-If the borrower defaults, the lender would have to go to 10 locations with truck over a wide geographical area to pick up the collateral.
-They cannot simply show up at a place of business to pick up collateral.
-They have to have permission from the owner of the property because they will be uninstalling equipment, which is considered making a change to a property.
-The lessee agrees in the lease not to make a change in the property without the permission of the landlord, so the lessee is obligated to contact the landlord.
+If the borrower defaults, the lender would have to go to 10 locations to pick up the collateral.
+They also cannot simply show up at a place of business to pick up collateral.
+They must also have to have permission from the owner of the property because they will be uninstalling equipment, which is considered making a change to a property.
+The lessee agrees in the lease not to make a change in the property without the permission of the landlord, so the lessee must contact the landlord.

-In the event of a default in which the lender does want to get the collateral, the last thing the lender wants to do is at that time is contact 10 different landlords and hope they all agree to an on site repossession.
-The landlord knows if they allow that to occur, the business that leases space from them and from whom they receive rent may go out of business.
+In the event of a default on this asset based loan lenders do not want to contact 10 different landlords.
+Each landlord would have to agree to an on site repossession.
+The landlords know if they agree, those business that leases space from them may go out of business.

-These are the reasons why lenders will ask for and obtain a landlord waiver when a business loan is first closed.
+These are the reasons why lenders will ask for this when a business loan is first closed.